⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 The Legal Gray Area: What "Research Use Only" Actually Permits

 In practical terms: the seller is protected; you are not.
-Purchasing IGF-1 LR3 with the intent to use it on yourself falls outside the protections of the medical system entirely.
+Buying IGF-1 LR3 with the intent to use it on yourself falls outside the protections of the medical system entirely.
 You have no recourse if the product harms you, no legal standing to hold the manufacturer accountable for undisclosed risks, and no access to the medical infrastructure that exists to manage drug-related complications — because, legally, you were never supposed to be using it in the first place.

-⚠️ Important Safety Note
+??
+Important Safety Note

-IGF-1 LR3 is sold exclusively for in vitro laboratory research and is not approved for human use by any regulatory authority.
+IGF-1 LR3 is sold exclusively for in vitro laboratory research and is not approved for human use by any control authority.
 This article is provided for educational and informational purposes only.
 Nothing in this article constitutes medical advice.
 Always consult a qualified healthcare professional before making any decisions about your health.

 Prymalab sells research peptides strictly for laboratory research purposes in compliance with all applicable regulations.